 - If you are using Domain Connect with Cloudflare, clustered environments and CNAME flattening are both supported.

-- If your website is migrated to a new server environment, and are not pointed with Cloudflare, Domain Connect will not automatically know to update your DNS records.
+- If your website is migrated to a new server environment, and are not pointed with CNAME flattening, Domain Connect will not automatically know to update your DNS records.

 - Either remove and re-add the Domain to your Domains page in the User Portal to trigger the automatic DNS connection process.

 - Or, manually update the entries directly through your DNS host.

 - When using Cloudflare, Akamai, Incapsula, or other services involving a reverse proxy, Domain Connect will not be able to update your DNS records.
 Your DNS records will need to be configured manually with these services.